The following documents contain information on the MLS profession, curriculum, and suggested schedule of courses to complete the degree program.

-Applicants must complete and/or submit all of the following materials by the application deadline to be considered for admission:
+Applicants must submit all of the following materials by the application deadline to be considered for a formal interview and admission:

 - A formal interview

-An MLS Program Application and three reference forms must be sent directly to the Medical Laboratory Sciences office.
+An MLS Program Application and three (3) references are required.
 Preference will be given to those whose application files are complete by the March 1st deadline, but applications and materials will be accepted until the class is full.